mflaxman/blind-xpub/README.md

 At the end, we'll discuss implications for blinding all `m` seed phrases.

 ## Buidl Setup for Verification (not required)
-Easiest way
+Easiest way (this should not throw an error):
 ```
 $ pip3 install buidl && python3
 >>> from buidl import *
 ```

-(this should not throw an error)
+More secure way (this should not throw an error):

-More secure way (because `buidl` has no dependencies and is designed for airgap use, you don't actually need to install it):
 ```
 $ git clone https://github.com/buidl-bitcoin/buidl-python.git && cd buidl-python && python3
 >>> from buidl import *
 ```
-(this should not throw an error)
+(because `buidl` has no dependencies and is designed for airgap use, you don't actually need to install it)

 As these verification steps can be performed with other open-source libraries, and we'll call out to them as well.